 - The time castaways are awesome!
 Not only is it cool to interact with these famous people from the past… or… future, but they also enhance the theme quite a bit.

-- We’re not always fans of the “check your score at the end of the game to see how you did” thing, but we really like it in this case.
+- I’m not always a fan of the “check your score at the end of the game to see how well you did” thing, but I don’t mind it in this game’s case.
 They have a huge list of outcomes based on where the paradox track is at the end of the game, and it’s always fun reading it out loud to the group.

 - The Escape from 100 Million B.C. rulebook isn’t actually too bad, but since it is about 30 pages it would’ve been nice if they had put a rules summary page on the back of the book.
 Expect to be referencing that rulebook quite a bit in your first three or four games.

 Minor issues aside, everyone I’ve played Escape from 100 Million B.C. with so far has loved it.
 That’s mostly because of the awesome theme, but it’s also because it forces you to talk out how you’re going to approach everything on the board.
 It has a great adventure theme to it and it’s the type of game that will take a while to master (even at the lower difficulty levels).
-It’s definitely one of the best cooperative adventure games we’ve played in recent years.
+It’s one of the better cooperative adventure games that I’ve played in recent years.